underscoreio/essential-slick/src/pages/5-data_modelling.md

 ...and modify `filterByEmail` so when we search for `Some("elena@example.org")` we only exclude Dave, as he definitely doesn't match that address.

+This time you can do this in one query.

 <div class="solution">
 This problem we can represent in SQL, so we can do it with one query: